jkraemer/cronic/README.md

 ----------

-In order to stop / start / restart Cronic automatically when deploying with capistrano, follow the following steps:
+In order to stop / start / restart Cronic automatically when deploying with capistrano, follow these steps:

 **Include the Cronic recipes in your Capfile or deploy.rb**